Rowuni/machinelearning/README.md

                                '----------------'  '----------------'

-Machine Learning project for semester 5
+This Github contains every part of our Machine Learning Project for semester 5.

-To run the program, you need to run the main.py
+To run the project, you need to run the main.py.

+It contains every part of the project step by step.